 Located is located in Glenora, a rural community of farms and vineyards nestled in the Cowichan Valley on Vancouver Island.
 They are committed to sustainability by never using any chemical insecticide, pesticide or fungicide.
 Thye use diluted fish & kelp spray fertilizer throughout the season; both are approved for certified organic agriculture and there is no PVC on their farm, how amazing is that?

 All our flowers are grown right in the Cowichan Valley.
-Purchasing their bouquets has the positive ecological impact of avoiding flowers that have been imported from faraway lands.
+Purchasing their bouquets has a positive ecological impact of avoiding flowers that have been imported from faraway lands.
 You also benefit from a far greater variety of flowers since a local grower can choose to grow varieties without concern for long shipping distances.

 Do you love having fresh flowers in your home?